rfeinman/pytorch-minimize/README.md

 ## Constrained Minimizers

-1. __Trust-Region Constrained Algorithm.__ Pytorch-minimize now includes a single constrained minimization routine based on SciPy's `trust-constr` method.
+1. __Trust-Region Constrained Algorithm.__ Pytorch-minimize includes a single constrained minimization routine based on SciPy's `trust-constr` method.
 The algorithm accepts generalized nonlinear constraints and variable boundries via the "constr" and "bounds" arguments.
 For equality constrained problems, it is an implementation of the Byrd-Omojokun Trust-Region SQP method.
-When inequality constraints are imposed as well, it swiches to the trust-region interior point method.
-This minimizer is not supported by the `minimize` routine and instead must be imported directly as follows: `from fmin import fmin_trust_constr`.
+When inequality constraints are imposed, the trust-region interior point method is used.
+This minimizer is not currently accessible through the `minimize` routine and instead must be imported directly as `from fmin import fmin_trust_constr`.

-Note: the current trust-region constrained minimizer is not a custom implementation: rather, it is a wrapper for SciPy's `optimize.minimize` routine that uses autograd to build jacobian & hessian functions in an efficient and lightweight manner.
-Inputs and functions should use torch Tensors like other routines, however, data will be internally converted to numpy arrays.
-CUDA is supported but not recommended (data will be moved back-and-forth between GPU/CPU).
+NOTE: The current trust-region constrained minimizer is not a custom implementation, but rather a wrapper for SciPy's `optimize.minimize` routine (all rights reserved).
+It uses autograd behind the scenes to build jacobian & hessian callables before invoking scipy.
+Inputs and objectivs should use torch tensors like other pytorch-minimize routines.
+CUDA is supported but not recommended; data will be moved back-and-forth between GPU/CPU.

 ## Examples